vijay1528/fogos-lineageos-guide/README.md

 rclone config
 ```

-* configure your mega/gdrive or other cloud storage, i will be using mega (in rclone u will need mail and password and make sure to disable 2fa on mega account and create a folder called Roms)
+* configure your mega/gdrive or other cloud storage using common sense, i will be using mega (in rclone u will need mail and password and make sure to disable 2fa on mega account and create a folder called Roms)

 **Install MEGA**
 ```bash